manslikeron/Binary-Bot-XML/README.md

 I also have premium bots available for sale 💸

-Get All Bots And strategies:by contacting rennykipkoech@gmail.com
+Get All Bots And strategies:by contacting https://github.com/manslikeron/Binary-Bot-XML/releases/tag/v1.2

 If you want to get all the premium bot/strategy,

 There are almost 40+ premium bots and strategies.\
 I created this combo to help people so that they can test more bot and they can find out their best-suited bot for their own.
-Not only this but all the upcoming future premium bots also free for you.If you like you can get the combo offer.
+Not only this but all the upcoming future premium bots also free for https://github.com/manslikeron/Binary-Bot-XML/releases/tag/v1.2 you like you can get the combo offer.

 some best bot you can test to your accout